Contact:

 Work preparation, traffic routes, and ground bearing

 Good logistics begins with planning: travel routes are marked, opposing traffic is reduced, and setup areas for equipment are defined.
-For high single loads—such as hydraulic power packs or massive concrete demolition shears—the bearing capacity of the subgrade is verified; where necessary, load distribution plates and ramps are used.
+For high single loads – such as hydraulic power packs or massive concrete demolition shears – the bearing capacity of the subgrade is verified; where necessary, load distribution plates and ramps are used.
 Bottlenecks, ramp gradients, and clear heights are documented to plan suitable forklift types and attachments.
+Wayfinding, protected pedestrian crossings, and turning zones are planned from the outset; lighting and mirror systems at blind spots improve visibility in multi-shift operation.

 Safety and health protection